-North Carolina university issues alert on apparent shooting
+UPDATE | North Carolina campus shooting leaves 2 dead, 4 injured

-CHARLOTTE, N.C.
-(AP) — A North Carolina university has issued an alert for students to remain in a safe location following reports of an apparent shooting.
+A shooting on a North Carolina university campus left two people dead and four wounded Tuesday, prompting a lockdown and chaotic scene in the state’s largest city.

-UNC Charlotte issued a campus lockdown on Tuesday after reports that shots had been fired.
+UNC Charlotte issued a campus lockdown late Tuesday afternoon, saying shots had been fired.

+“Shots reported near kennedy.
+Run, Hide, Fight.
+Secure yourself immediately,” the university said in an alert, referring to the school’s Kennedy building on campus.

+Mecklenburg Emergency Medical Services Agency said on Twitter that two people were found dead at the scene, two others have life-threatening injuries and two others have injuries that are not life-threatening.
+They said the numbers could change.

 Aerial shots from local television news outlets showed police officers running toward a building, while another view showed students running on a campus sidewalk.

+The university later reported that law enforcement officers were sweeping campus buildings.

-It was not immediately clear whether anyone had been shot or whether a suspect was in custody.
+It was not immediately clear whether the victims were students or whether a suspect was in custody.
 School officials couldn’t be reached for immediate comment Tuesday evening.

 The campus was to host a concert at the school’s football stadium.